old-storyai/layered-nlp/README.md

 Key features:

-- Abstract over token type to support "rich" tokens like we have at Storyscript.
+- Abstract over token type to support "rich" tokens like we have at Story.ai.
 - May generate multiple interpretations of the same token span.
 - Produces a set of ranges over the input token list with different attributes, for example: